Alexey96may/GreekTextAnalyser-Programm/README.md

 # Unique Greek Words from a text.

-A programm for getting a list with unique Greek Words from a Greek text.
+A programm for getting a list with unique Greek Words from a text.

 ## How to use it